TingyaoLyu/SPYang1220.github.io/index.md

 title: Home
 ---

 Greetings!
-I'm Mingrui Zhang, a third year Ph.D. in the University of Washington [Information School].
+I'm Mingrui Zhang, a fourth year Ph.D. in the University of Washington [Information School].
 My advisor is Prof. [Jacob O. Wobbrock], who directs the [ACE Lab].

 My research interests are in Human-Computer Interaction, specifically text entry, input methods, and interaction techniques, where I seek better methods to make technology natural and seamless.
 At the same time, I'm applying machine learning techniques to make intelligent text entry methods.